vitimiti/Vmr.Sdl2.Net/README.md

 ### Example 003:

 Practically identical to [Example 002](#example-002), but further adds onto the event system.

+### Example 004:

+Similar to [Example 003](#example-003), this project shows how to use events, but also how to load multiple textures and dispose them safely.

 ## The Code Of Conduct